xdaDaveShaw/snowpi/README.md

 To deploy the build application to your Raspberry Pi you can either try and use the automatic deployment in the Fake script, or you can just SCP it over yourself.

+I've tested this on my Raspberry Pi 4.

 #### Manual SCP

 If you don't want to use the Fake script to deploy you can get it to publish the file...